Cognonto/CWPK/README.md

 #### Part 3: Basic Extraction and Module Routines

   - CWPK \#27: A ‘Roundtrip’ Philosophy
+  - CWPK \#28: Extracting Structure for Typologies
   - More to come . . . .

 #### Part 4: Building from Scratch